andreaabellera/TermSetter/docs/architecture_iteration2.md

 ## Logic Layer

 **AccountValidation**
-Class that handles the validation of user information upon creating an account.
+Class that handles the validation of student information upon creating an account.

 **OfferedClassesLogic**
 Class that supplies the OfferedClasses activities with information.